JvanKatwijk/sdr-j-fm/README.md

 device library.
 To reduce dependency on external libraries, the filtering software does not depend on the AD9361 library, but is "hard coded", based on output from this library

+As an experiment support for the ColibriNano is added.
+While I do not possess such a device, am SDR collegue has and helped me with the installation and incorporation of support for the Colibri.
+Note that since the colibri supports to up to 55 MHz, it is the second Nyquist zone that is used for FM

 ![fm receiver](/fmreceiver.png?raw=true)